17 Easy Onigiri Recipes (No Nori Seaweed!)

 Curry onigiri without nori seaweed on a plate with ingredients.

-How to prepare: Add 2 tbsp of mixed vegetables and 1 tbsp of curry powder to your rice and mix.
+HOW TO PREPARE: Add 2 tablespoons of mixed vegetables and 1 tablespoon of curry powder to your rice and mix.

 Takuan and umeboshi onigiri without nori seaweed on a plate with ingredients.

-How to prepare: Cut three slices of takuan into small pieces, remove the seeds from an umeboshi, make a paste, add to the rice, and mix.
+HOW TO PREPARE: Cut three slices of takuan into small pieces, remove the seeds from an umeboshi, and make a paste.
+Add them to the rice and mix.

 Takuan

 Takuan is a type of Japanese pickled daikon and has a sweet and mild flavor.
-It’s often served as side dishes with rice.
+It’s often served as a side dish with rice.

 Potato chips and aonori onigiri without nori seaweed on a plate with ingredients.

-How to prepare: Crumble 2 tbsp of potato chips with your hands, add the potato chips and 1/2 tsp of aonori (green seaweed) to your rice, and mix.
+HOW TO PREPARE: Crumble 2 tablespoons of potato chips with your hands, add the potato chips and 1/2 teaspoon of aonori (green seaweed) to your rice, and mix.

 Aonori

-Aonori is a type of edible seaweed, which is dried and processed into powder form.
+Aonori is a type of edible seaweed that is dried and processed into powder form.
 The bright green color and unique ocean aroma make Aonori a tasty addition to any dish.
-It is often used as toppings for okonomiyaki and yakisoba noodles!
+It is often used as a topping for okonomiyaki and yakisoba noodles!

 Ochazyke onigiri without nori seaweed on a plate with ingredients.